SergioCoboLopez/ELN_Sergio/docs/january/index.md

 ## January 2
-The next thing I want to do is to change concentrations of $$O_2$$ and/or glucose at day 0 (day +2)
+The next thing I want to do is to change concentrations of $$O_2$$ and/or glucose at day 0 (day +2) There are several types of elements in GoldSim that appear to be helpful.
+This is confusing to me: all I need is to change the concentration of $$O_2$$ or glucose at day 2.
+Then, I guess I need some element that can do these two instructions.
+I found how to add concentration, but not the timed part.